 Anyway, I think that’s enough talk.
 Let’s take a look at some of the highest recommended audio products, first by brand and then by price range.
 Note that a high end speaker setup will cost a lot more money than a high end headphone setup (if not, then the headphones are overpriced as hell, which is often the case), which is obvious given the size and amount of components needed for speakers.

-There are three commonly discussed types of headphones (and speakers) in the audiophile world; dynamic, planar magnetic (aka orthodynamic or the trademarked Magneplanar name from Magnepan), and electrostatic.
-Almost all speakers and headphones are dynamic… unfortunately.
+There are three commonly discussed types of driver/transducer technology in the audiophile world: dynamic, planar magnetic (aka orthodynamic, ribbon, or the trademarked Magneplanar name from Magnepan), and electrostatic.
+Almost all speakers and headphones are dynamic.
 Below is a brief breakdown of each.

-Dynamic (the most common) – Typical cone driver tech.
+Dynamic (the most common) – Typical cone, dome, or horn driver tech.
 The cable is connected to a voice coil, which is installed inside a diaphragm (preferably towards the center).
 The voice coil is driven by a magnet which causes it to vibrate within the diaphragm.
 These vibrations create the sound waves that we hear.
 Because of how the voice coil is simply installed (glued) into the diaphragm, sound resonates outward from the driver.
-So we have uneven distribution of vibrations across the diaphragm.
-This is the baseline driver technology for speakers and headphones, the cheapest to produce, and the worst sounding.
-Notorious for massive sub-bass rolloff below 100 Hz, in other words weak to no response below 100 Hz so weak or no sub-bass.
+So we have relatively uneven distribution of vibrations across the diaphragm.
+This is the baseline driver technology for speakers and headphones, the cheapest to produce, and certainly the worst sounding for headphones which are notorious for massive sub-bass rolloff below 100 Hz, in other words weak to no response below 100 Hz so weak or no sub-bass.

-Planar Magnetic – Like dynamic, although the voice coil is attached to the diaphragm with super flat wires stripped across the diaphragm so to speak, in such a way that thinner, less resonant diaphragm materials can be used (e.g., the nanometer-thick diaphragms in the HiFiMan HE1000 and Audeze LCD-4).
+Planar Magnetic – Like dynamic, although the voice coil is attached to the diaphragm with super flat wires stripped across the diaphragm so to speak, in such a way that thinner, less resonant diaphragm materials can be used (e.g., the nanometer-thick diaphragms in the HiFiMan HE1000 and Audeze LCD-4 and newer models from these companies).
 In addition, magnets are installed on either side of the diaphragm (some headphones have just one magnet on one side, others have one on each side) which the voice coil’s magnetic field reacts to.
 The diaphragm is thus suspended between a magnetic field.
-This means vibrations across the diaphragm are even and uniform, resulting in potentially less distortion and more transparent sound than dynamic drivers.
+This means vibrations across the diaphragm are more even and uniform, resulting in potentially less distortion and more transparent sound than dynamic drivers.

 So to sum up the pros and cons of planar magnetic technology: